ibm-cloud-docs/AnalyticsEngine/hadoop-mapreduce-jobs.md

  <end name="end"/>
 </workflow-app>
 ```
- For more information about workflow definitions, see the [Oozie Specification](https://oozie.apache.org/docs/4.2.0/WorkflowFunctionalSpec.html), a Hadoop Workflow System.
+ For more information about workflow definitions, see the [Oozie Specification](https://oozie.apache.org/docs/4.2.0/WorkflowFunctionalSpec.html), a Hadoop workflow system.

 3. Upload workflow.xml into the Oozie application directory in the HDFS (/user/clsadmin/examples/apps/mapreduce).
 ```